tuohybuoy/BI_Guardrails_Project/README.md

 Statistical techniques can help pinpoint differences that are more likely to be meaningful.
 Those same techniques can give insight into how big or small a difference is likely to be.
 Even better, they allow a viewer to choose cutoffs for the level of certainty they desire.

-This Percentage Bar Chart Guardrails tool uses four closely-related attributes to make this determination:
+This Percentage Bar Chart Tool uses four closely-related attributes to make these determinations:
 * *Sample size:* how many students does an instructor or group of instructors have?
-* *Effect size:* how big or small is the difference between one instructor and others?
+* *Effect size:* how big or small is the grade difference between one instructor and others?
-* *Significance:* how likely is the difference to be a false positive?
+* *Statistical Significance:* how likely is the difference to be a false positive?
 The typically-applied cutoff is 5%.
-* *Power:* if an instructor has N students, what's the minimum chance that we could successfully identify a real difference from the other instructors, where the difference is a certain size?
-Typical cutoffs are 80%, 90% and 95%.
+* *Statistical Power:* if an instructor has N students, what's the minimum chance that we could successfully identify a real grade difference from the other instructors, where the difference is a certain size?
+Typical cutoffs for this likelihood are 80%, 90% and 95%.

-A rule of thumb: the smaller the difference between instructors, the more grades are required to identify the difference with a high degree of certainty.
+(A rule of thumb: the smaller the difference between instructors, the more grades are required to identify the difference with a high degree of certainty).

-Starting with the percentages and sample sizes, the Percentage Bar Chart Guardrails tool calculates apparent differences in the form of effect sizes.
-Finally, the application highlights only those differences that meet selected thresholds for statistical significance and power -- that is, those differences that are at least as likely to be real as the cutoffs demand.
+Starting with the percentages and sample sizes, the Percentage Bar Chart Tool calculates apparent differences in the form of effect sizes.
+Then the application highlights only those differences that meet selected thresholds for statistical significance and power.
+That is, the tool highlights those differences that are at least as likely to be genuine as the cutoffs demand.

 We should note that statistical significance isn't the same as real-world significance.
 A 1% difference in grades awarded might be real, but it's probably not meaningful.
-However, the tool labels differences as Large, Medium, Small or Tiny to help the viewer draw real-world conclusions.
+However, the tool labels differences as *Large*, *Medium*, *Small* or *Tiny* to help the viewer draw real-world conclusions.
 In addition, tooltips show the range that the "real" difference is likely to fall within.

 For more details about the statistical tests employed, see [The Statistics](#the-statistics) below.